NeuroDataDesign/orange-panda-f16s17/brainstorm/Natenzon_Paper1.md

 The headset was sensitive enough to  collect data to control a robot's movement by cognitive thought, and in creating accurate blink recognition software.

 ### Scope of BCI:
-This research serves indicates that non-invasivek EEG headsets offered by Epoc can be used to accurately recognize a large diversity of inputs.
-This makes EEG headsets a feasible technology to be used to control BCI, for PCs, and augmented/virtual reality devices.
-It can also provide feedback to companies regarding the quality, clarity, and engagement of advertisements.
+This research indicates that non-invasive EEG headsets offered by Epoc can be used to accurately recognize a large diversity of inputs.
+This makes EEG headsets a feasible technology to be used in BCI, for PCs, and augmented/virtual reality devices.
+It can also provide feedback to companies regarding the quality, clarity, and engagement level of advertisements.
 To effectively build the BCI proposed, the system will need to have both synchronus and asynchronous data processing.

-Synchronous - user performs a cue, and then EEG pattern is recorded in fixed time. (easier) Asynchronous - passively overate to continuously monitor the EEG data, trying to classify on the fly.
+Synchronous - user performs a cue, and then EEG pattern is recorded in fixed time. (easier) Asynchronous - passively operate to continuously monitor the EEG data, trying to classify on the fly.